We bring you the best microphones for home recording, versatile condenser and dynamic mics that excel in home studio setups.

 The mic's golden grille and glossy red body evokes a distinctly vintage appeal, matching the way it captures audio.
 There's simply now way anyone can mistake this for something cheap, both performance and looks-wise.
 If the features are not enough, MXL bundled this mic with a custom pop filter, shockmount and a 15 ft.
 7-pin Mogami cable.
 Get the latest price & reviews at Amazon.com.

 Neumann TLM 102

-Although these rugged microphones are popular for their reliability on stage, they are equally reliable in a home studio setting.
-Their limited frequency response makes them ideal for recording loud instruments like cranked guitar amps and drums, essentially turning its weakness into its strength.
+Although these rugged microphones are popular for their reliability on loud stages, they are equally reliable in a home studio setting.
+Their limited frequency response makes them ideal for recording amplified instruments like cranked guitar amps and drums, essentially turning its weakness into its strength.
 The robust design of dynamic mics let them ignore unwanted high and low frequency background noise, so that they can capture loud sounds consistently.
 Having a dynamic mic will complement any type of home recording setup.

 Sennheiser MD421 II

 Planning to accommodate acoustic drums or percussions into your home recording setup?
 Then you should check out the the Sennheiser MD421 II, a popular dynamic mic used by recording hobbyists and even professional sound engineers.
 It features a large diaphragm that handles high sound pressure levels well, making it ideal for loud instruments like guitars and drums.